Due to the ongoing military conflict in the Ukraine, along with sanctions and boycotts, it is not recommended to travel to Russia.

 Is Moscow expensive to visit?

 Moscow is a reasonably affordable place to visit.
 Located in Russia, which is a reasonably affordable country, visitors will appreciate the relatively low cost of this destination.
-It is in the top 10% of cities in the country for its overall travel expenses.
+It falls in the average range in the country for its prices.
 If you're traveling on a budget, then this is a good destination with affordable accommodation, food, and transportation.

 Within Europe, which is known to be an expensive region, Moscow is a reasonably affordable destination compared to other places.
 It is in the top 25% of cities in Europe for its affordability.
 You can find more affordable cities such as Novi Sad, but there are also more expensive cities, such as Avignon.